Cloud Blanket Purchase Agreements (BPAs)

 Save time and money with streamlined contracting

-BPAs are pre-competed contracts to make your procurement planning faster, easier.
-The average BPA against a GSA Schedule takes an average of 45 days.
+BPAs are pre-competed contracts to make your procurement planning faster and easier.
+The average order on a BPA against a GSA Schedule takes an average of 45 days.
 Orders against these pre-existing BPAs can be issued in considerably less time than conventional open market procurements.

 OMB and OFPP memos recommend IT Investments be Cloud first and acquisition strategies consider pre-competed contracts first.

-The Office of Federal Procurement Policy (OFPP) directs government to look to interagency contracts like BPAs first for efficiencies and cost savings: Development, Review and Approval of Business Cases for Certain Interagency and Agency-Specific Acquisitions, September 2011 (PDF).
+The Office of Federal Procurement Policy (OFPP) directs government to look to interagency contracts like BPAs first for efficiencies and cost savings: Development, Review and Approval of Business Cases for Certain Interagency and Agency-Specific Acquisitions, September 2011 (PDF, 475 KB).

-OMB states that direct acquisitions from GSA's BPAs are "in the best interest of the government" - Guidance for Improving the Management and Use of Interagency Acquisitions, June 2008 (PDF).
+OMB states that direct acquisitions from GSA's BPAs are "in the best interest of the government" - Guidance for Improving the Management and Use of Interagency Acquisitions, June 2008 (PDF, 579 KB).

-The CIO and CAO councils noted that GSA's BPAs incorporated best practices in their 2012 report: Creating Effective Cloud Computing Contracts for the Federal Government - Best Practices for Acquiring IT as a Service (PDF).
+The CIO and CAO councils noted that GSA's BPAs incorporated best practices in their 2012 report: Creating Effective Cloud Computing Contracts for the Federal Government - Best Practices for Acquiring IT as a Service (PDF, 963 KB).

-OMB states that Cloud First Policy (IT Reform) . . . is intended to accelerate the pace at which the government realizes the value of cloud computing by requiring agencies to evaluate safe, secure cloud computing options before making any new investments.
+When evaluating options for new IT deployments, OMB requires that agencies default to cloud-based solutions whenever a secure, reliable, cost-effective cloud option exists.
 Per the Federal Cloud Computing Strategy, agencies should evaluate their technology sourcing plans to include consideration and application of cloud computing solutions as part of the budget process.
-Agencies should seek to optimize the use of cloud technologies in their IT portfolios to take full advantage of the benefits of cloud computing in order to maximize capacity utilization, improve IT flexibility and responsiveness, and minimize costs.
-When evaluating options for new IT deployments, OMB requires that agencies default to cloud-based solutions whenever a secure, reliable, cost-effective cloud option exists.
 Additionally, agencies shall continually evaluate cloud computing solutions across their IT portfolios, regardless of investment type or life-cycle stage.
-Excerpted from the FY14 OMB GUIDANCE ON EXHIBITS 53 AND 300 – INFORMATION TECHNOLOGY AND E-GOVERNMENT (PDF 143 KB).
+Excerpted from the FY14 OMB GUIDANCE ON EXHIBITS 53 AND 300 – INFORMATION TECHNOLOGY AND E-GOVERNMENT (PDF, 1.02 MB).